Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 - What immediate steps to take during a suspected data breach or ransomware event.

 ## Official Microsoft References

+These are the official references used to build the guide.
+Read them for source detail, but use the sections above to practice how the exam expects you to reason.

 - [Study guide for Exam SC-730: Cybersecurity Business Professional](https://learn.microsoft.com/credentials/certifications/resources/study-guides/sc-730)
 - [Microsoft Cybersecurity Defense Operations Center](https://learn.microsoft.com/security/engineering/fy18-strategy-brief)